 Note: children are not meant to snore and not meant to mouth breathe.
 The concept of letting them grow out of it has potentially serious long term effects on their brain development, heart function, as well as increasing the chance of needing braces and orthodontics.

 If you are worried about your child's airway, only a Specialist ENT surgeon experienced in assessing children can provide definitive advice.
 It is important to note that on the topic of tonsils, the presence or absence of a history of tonsillitis is completely irrelevant if the child has breathing problems.

 Is surgery the answer?

-The mainstay of surgical management for children that snore is the removal of tonsils and/or adenoids.
-Unfortunately this standard approach is not suited for all situations, and we will carefully assess all aspects of airway issues, including deciding on whether an orthodontic opinion is warranted.
+Not every child needs surgery to fix their snoring.
+However, the mainstay of surgical management for children that snore is the removal of tonsils and/or adenoids and in otherwise normal healthy children, this will fix about 80% of cases.
+Unfortunately this standard approach is not suited for all situations, and we will carefully assess all aspects of airway issues, including deciding on whether all that is needed is a nasal spray and whether an orthodontic opinion is also warranted.

 Are they too young?

 We offer surgery for children over 12 months of age, but can operate on children younger than this for exceptional reasons.
 We can also provide advice on partial tonsil surgery (sub-total tonsillectomy).